Vision & Mission

 Neptune Theatre seeks to promote equity, inclusion and access by amplifying voices that have been historically marginalized or underrepresented, and we factor this into every decision we make.
 We encourage submissions from artists of all genders, ethnicities, abilities and identities, and will give priority consideration to those who self-identify as IBPOC, LGBTQ2S+, d/Deaf, living with disabilities, and/or facing other systemic challenges in our industry.

-Neptune is also committed to maintaining a positive, harrasment-free work culture.
-Applying artists should be aware that we do not tolerate any form of harrasment of our employees, clients, volunteers, or any persons visiting or spending time on our premises or online spaces.
+Neptune is committed to maintaining a positive, harassment-free culture.
+We do not tolerate any form of harassment of our employees, clients, volunteers, or any persons visiting or spending time on our premises or online spaces.
 Please note that violation of this policy could result in revoked access.